sajkazmi/heart-game/README.md

 If you have seen the Netlix drama "The Queen's Gambit", that is precisely the sort of photographic or visual memory; this game can - potentially - develop.

 Theoretically, Heart is the organ of meta learning.
 "Heart Game" will exercise meta learning skills - by relying on a little known mathematics rule that can condense an infinitizing series of digits into just 9 digits.
-It is the fundamental management principle of the unvierse, in my opinion.

 The beauty of our Visual Memory Tablet [VMT] is that you are recalling representations of words based on a plot (x, y coordinates).